0x10w1eve1/Tools/README.md

 ### **_Note_**

 **_Exploits/webdav/10w1eve1_webdav_poc.py_**
 _tried to use this recently and couldnt get urllib3 to work with https.
 Im planning to change this to import requests instead of urllib3.
-Just not sure when i'll get to it but you can get the script to work by using a requests object (Instead of requests.Post() use requests.request("PROPFIND"))_
+Just not sure when i'll get to it but you can get the script to work by using a requests object (Instead of requests.Post() use requests.request("http_method"))_